 In February 2009 a good friend of mine, Tom Healy, introduced me to Right To Play.
 Tom explained Right To Play's committment to improving the lives of children around the world through sport and play.
 My 2005 bike trip from Cairo to Cape Town had shown me the power of play and I wanted to give some thing back.
-Tom and I formed "Kids-U-Can" and, with 100 fellow runners and triathletes, we raised $10,000 and helped 200 children.
-In the summer of 2009, while training for the Lost Souls 100 mile Ultra marathon, I knew I wanted to do more and came up with "Marathon Quest 250", running 250 marathons in 2010 and attempting to raise $250,000 for Right To Play.
-The final marathon was complted on December 31st 2010 and in total we raised $320,000.
+In 2010, Martin started his "Quests for Kids" initiative.
+Over the next five years he completed 10 "Quests".
+These included running 250 marathons in one year, setting five Guinness World Records and submitting Mount Kilimanjaro in 21 hours.
+At the end of 2014 over $1.3m had been raised for the humanitarian organization Right To Play and 27,000 children had been given the gift of hope.

 Right To Play

 Right To Play is a global organisation that uses the transformative power of play to educate and empower children facing adversity.
 Through playing sports and games, Right To Play helps one million children weekly in more than 20 countries to build essential life skills and better futures, while driving lasting social change.
 Founded in 2000 by four-time Olympic gold medallist and social entrepreneur Johann Olav Koss, Right To Play is headquartered in Toronto, Canada and has national offices in Canada, the Netherlands, Norway, Switzerland, the United Kingdom, the United States and regional offices in Africa, Asia, the Middle East and Latin America.
 Our programmes are facilitated by more than 600 international staff and 13,500 volunteer Coaches.